Depending on the survey, somewhere between 15%-25% of Americans can’t park their car inside their garage.

 I get a lot of products through Amazon Prime, so I’m guilty of this.
 Stop saving those empty cardboard boxes.

-Unless you run an eBay business on the side, you’ll never use that many empty boxes.
+Unless you run an eBay business on the side or have a move coming up, you’ll never use that many empty boxes.
 They belong in the recycling bin.

 Newspapers and magazines

 I used to have a stack of fitness magazines I’d save because they had a “great workout that I had to try.”